wazuh/wazuh-documentation/source/development/wazuh-cluster.rst

 This thread is in charge of synchronizing master's integrity information among all worker nodes.
 The communication is started by the worker node and it has the following stages:

 1. The worker asks the master for permission.
 This is important to prevent a new synchronization process to start if there is already one synchronization process at the moment (i.e. overlapping).
+The permission will be re-granted when the sync is finished or if it has been locked for more than 1000 seconds.
+This is done to avoid that the synchronization in a worker stay blocked after any error.
+Its default time can be modified at the ``max_locked_integrity_time`` variable of the `cluster.json <https://github.com/wazuh/wazuh/blob/|WAZUH_LATEST_MINOR|/framework/wazuh/core/cluster/cluster.json>`_ file.
 2. The worker sends the master a JSON file containing the following information:

     * Path